newhavenrb/conferences/18_RubyMotion_Rubyizing_iOS_development.md

 Fork of MacRuby
 Compiles into optimized machine code
-Automaice object memory allocation and reclaim Compiles the interfaces built in Interface Builder of XCode Ruby-runtime tightly integrated
+Automatic object memory allocation and reclaim Compiles the interfaces built in Interface Builder of XCode Ruby-runtime tightly integrated
 Share ancestors as Objective-C